 Once a commitment letter is received, an equipment kit is orderd by your school.
-An equipment kit costs $3094.00, $1,500.00 of which is covered by the Game Commission.
+An equipment kit costs $3094.00 for public schools and $3,152.00 for private schools; $1,500.00 of which is covered by the Game Commission.
 In addition, other funding may be available at the time that you place your order because of grants and donations from organizations such as Easton Foundation, Rocky Mountain Elk Foundation and Safari Club International.
 Some equipment, such as quivers and bow storage boxes, can be constructed in your school or at home.
 Some technology education classes have even helped to build some of this equipment.
 After your equipment order arrives, you will work with the PGC to coordinate a free Basic Archery Instructor (BAI) training course for your instructors.
 The eight-hour course covers everything from setting up a range in your school to coaching students on shooting form.
 To set up a BAI training for your school or to find one for an instructor in your area, contact firstname.lastname@example.org.
 Also, visit the BAI Training calendar to register for upcoming training in your area.

 Download a pdf about Successful Bowhunting.